rjspencer/docs/theming.md

 :	define how many items are on this page

 	This option is only useful if you are using multiple modules with both `limit`s and `offset`s.
 You need to explicitiy set how many items are on the current page, or pagination will return unexpected results

-direction
-:	the direction in which to show the statuses

-    accepted values are `asc` or `desc`

-    defaults to `desc`

-accountid
-: a comma separated list of the IDs of the accounts to limit the results to, must be children accounts of the current account, see variable `{ChildAccountIDs}`
+userid
+:    the user to limit the statuses to *Note: if `fancontent` is enabled, this must be a fan of the account and / or if `accountcontent` is enabled, this must be an admin of the account*

-    defaults to none (i.e. the current account)
+    defaults to empty (i.e. all fans and / or all admins)

 ### Variables